 - Infections may develop or not have been correctly misdiagnosed or treated.

-- Blood clots or deep vein thrombosis may develop or not have been correctly misdiagnosed or treated.
+- Blood clots or deep vein thrombosis may have been misdiagnosed, not treated correctly, or may have developed after surgery.

 - Osteolysis – a type of bone erosion may have resulted.